-Godzilla: Planet of the Monsters might not be the best way to get acquainted with everybody’s favourite kaiju, first Anime outing or not.
+Godzilla: Planet of the Monsters (GODZILLA – 怪獣惑星) might not be the best way to get acquainted with everybody’s favourite kaiju, first Anime outing or not.
 But it does return the super-powered lizard to its fearsome roots.

 In the late 20th century, monsters began appearing all over Earth, the deadliest of them being the nuclear-powered Godzilla.
-Despite the aid of two extra-terrestrial races, mankind is massacred and forced to flee the planet.
+Despite the aid of two extraterrestrial races, mankind is massacred and forced to flee the planet.
 20 years later, the refugees return, discovering on arrival that 20,000 years have passed on Earth during their absence.
-Under the leader of Captain Sakaki Haruo, who harbours a deep grudge again Godzilla, they begin an operation to reclaim the planet.
-The operation centres on an elaborate trap to destroy Godzilla once and for all.
+Under the leadership of Captain Sakaki Haruo, who harbours a deep grudge again Godzilla, they begin an operation to reclaim the planet.
+The operation centres on an elaborate trap that if successful, will destroy Godzilla once and for all.

-On another note, I’m not too particularly impressed with this animated version of the monster too.
-Maybe it’s intended homage.
-But it’s so sluggish!
-I thought the freedom of animation would enable it to be more lively.
-More, I don’t know, expressive?
+On another note, I’m not too impressed with this animated version of Godzilla either.
+Maybe it was intended as homage to the first movie from the 50s; it’s so sluggish!
+I thought the freedom of animation would enable the beast to be more lively.
+More, what’s the word, expressive too?

 Check out my other snappy movie reviews.